bulmschn/RepData_PeerAssessment1/PA1_template.md

 ###Calculating the mean total number of steps per day

 Part one of the assignment
-- Make a histogram of the total number of steps
+1. Make a histogram of the total number of steps
-- Calculate the mean and median of the total number of steps per day
+2. Calculate the mean and median of the total number of steps per day - The median is *10765* and the mean is *10766*.
+See code below.
+The summary() functions reports both mean and median.